 Ipswich is a crazy place, especially as it relates to plumbing.
 The issues that arise in Ipswich are quite different from the issues that arise most anywhere else in the country.
 The vertical buildings compactly placed into a small, dense area make for special challenges as they relate to plumbing.
 What exactly are those challenges?
 Well, I’m glad you asked.
 I will run through them here.

-Generally, people live in apartment buildings in NYC.
-You might get lucky and find a town home in Brooklyn, but generally the calls that you receive will be in a big apartment building.
+Generally, people live in apartment buildings in Ipswich.
+You might get lucky and find a town home in Mount Walker, but generally the calls that you receive will be in a big apartment building.
 The problem arises when you get a call from just one tenant in the building.
 You aren’t sure if it is a problem that is systemic to the entire building or to just the unit of the tenant who called you.
 You have to first make that assessment.
 If it’s then a problem with the entire building, then there are going to be a host of other issues that you will have to deal with.

-New York has a number of challenges.
+Ipswich has a number of challenges.
 This is especially true with plumbing as well.